 Pink the Rink: Etobicoke Dolphins Girls Hockey Leagues’ hockey tournament

 With almost 200 teams, this is the largest women's hockey tournament in North America.
-Teams from Ontario, Quebec and the United States participate to advance the profile of young women’s hockey while raising funds for the Canadian Breast Cancer Support Fund.
+Teams from Ontario, Quebec and the United States participate to advance the profile of young women’s hockey while raising funds for the Breast Cancer Support Fund.
 The Etobicoke Dolphin's Girls Hockey League provides the opportunity for female athletes of all ages to be proactive in reducing their risk of developing breast cancer.

 Visit Pink the Rink to find out more information and this year’s dates.